 - Will you visit from house to house?

 - Will you recommend fasting or abstinence, both by precept and example?

 - Are you determined to employ all your time in the work of God?

 - Are you in debt so as to embarrass you in your work?

 - Will you observe the following directions? a) Be diligent.
 Never be unemployed.
 Never be triflingly employed.
 Never trifle away time; neither spend any more time at any one place than is strictly necessary. b) Be punctual.
 Do everything exactly at the time.
 And do not mend our rules, but keep them; not for wrath, but for conscience’ sake.

-The bishop will ask these questions of the ordinands at annual conference.
-I believe we will also have opportunity to reflect on them at a retreat with the bishop in May when the bishop meets with those to be ordained or commissioned.
+The Bishop will ask these questions of the ordinands at annual conference.
+We will also have opportunity to reflect on them at a retreat with our Bishop in May when she meets with those being ordained or commissioned.